Callum027/ansible-collection-palworld-dedicated-server/README.md

 palworld_dedicated_server_service_group_name: palworld
 ```

-### Changing the service UID/GID without creating a service user
+### Changing the container UID/GID without creating a service user

 *New in version 2.1.0.*